eventmachine/eventmachine/docs/GettingStarted.md

 {include:file:examples/guides/getting\_started/06\_simple\_chat\_server\_step\_three.rb}

-This is quite an update so lets take a look at each method individually.
+This is quite an update so let's take a look at each method individually.
 First, `SimpleChatServer#post_init`:

     def post_init
       @username = nil